andrasq/node-qprintf/Readme.md

 omit the decimal point and prints no decimals.
 For strings, the precision specifies the maximum number of characters of the string included in the output.

-The field width of a `%O` conversion is taken to be the depth for util.inspect to recurse down to.
-Specify 0 to not recurse into sub-objects.

-The field width of a `%A` coversion is taken to be the number of elements to show.

-Unlike C, zero padding uses zeroes for left-aligned numbers and strings as well.
+Unlike C, `%0` zero padding pads with zeroes on the right as well, both numbers and strings.

 Unlike C, the `%f`, `%e`, `%E`, `%g` and `%G` floating-point conversions do not remove trailing zeros after the decimal point.